 Now let’s head headwards.
 ‘I wish to free my neck to allow my head to move forward and up’.
 Ok, up is up, but what is forward?
 Is that the same as moving your face towards the computer screen?
 Nope.
 It’s easiest to think of the head moving forward as a forward rotation of the head on the spine.
 Slowly lower your nose as you let the crown of your head move up.
 Let your head lead your spine into length.
 When you want to get closer to the computer screen, use your hip joints and leave your spine alone.

 Don’t force the forward rotation of your head, or even DO it, but allow it to happen.
 You allow it to happen by freeing your neck.
-We stop this forward rotation by unconsciously tightening the muscles of the neck bringing the head back and down compressing the spine.

 Mark Josefsberg-Alexander Technique NYC